SPMIC-UoN/parkinsons_pipeline/README.md

 </pre>

 * `${subject_id}` is a unique identifier for each subject that can have any format.
-* `${timepoint}` is the timepoint of the data (for longitudinal studies) and **must** be a single integer starting from "1" for baseline data then "2" for first follow-up, and so on.
-If no longitudinal data is used, this can be any integer from "1" onwards.
+* `${timepoint}` is the timepoint of the data (for longitudinal studies) and **must** be a single digit integer, typically starting from "1" for baseline data then "2" for first follow-up, and so on.
+If no longitudinal data is used, this can be any single digit integer from "1" onwards.
 * `${nm_seq_type}` is the name of the neuromelanin-sensitive sequence this data represent and can have any format but **must** be setup as a sequence type (see [Neuromelanin-sensitive sequence names](#neuromelanin-sensitive-sequence-names)).

 ### Environmental variables